DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 == Changelist

+* Version update to 1.2.6-*

+- bugfix allowing coordinates for chrom2 in SV file to be smaller than chrom1 coordinates
+- bugfix allowing chrom1 being decoy chromosome in case chrom2 is autosome|X|Y
+- bugfix plots using print and ggplot2:ggsave to generate plots

 * Version update to 1.2.6

 - runparallel for impute moved from COWorkflows to ACEseqMethods.groovy
+- sort most_important_info and comb_pro_extra file

 * Version update to 1.2.1